RedisInsight/RedisInsight/tests/playwright/README.md

             },
 ```

-that section for MacOs, where I used installed app looked like
+That section for macOS, where I used an installed app, looked like:

 ```json lines
 use: {
                 baseURL: '/Users/tsvetantsvetkov/Applications/RedisInsight.app/Contents/MacOS/Redis Insight',